Diprion similis

 Host Associations

-- Pinus strobus - primary Strong preference in North America; traps baited with placed in pine plantations
+- Pinus strobus - primary Strong preference in North America; traps baited with placed in white pine plantations

-- Pinus resinosa - North
+- Pinus resinosa - North American

-- Pinus banksiana - North
+- Pinus banksiana - North American

-- Pinus mugo - range
+- Pinus mugo - Native range

-- Pinus cembra - range
+- Pinus cembra - Native range

-- Pinus sibirica - range
+- Pinus sibirica - Native range

-- Pinus contorta - in range
+- Pinus contorta - Introduced in native range

 Life Cycle